m3talsmith/wellspring/src/content/stories/creeping.md

 Behind the house, I leverage the cellar door open.
 Fortunate that the owners hadn't locked it.
 I crouch and stretch my legs, stalking into the unlit room.

-Turning on the flash for my, scanning the room, I search for a soft place to rest.
+Turning on the flash for my phone, scanning the room, I search for a soft place to rest.
 I take the packet of letters out of my hoodie.
 Nothing damaged.

 With only two hours left before my contact shows, I slump in a corner and weep.